dbosak01/fmtr/README.md

 #### Named vectors
 Data may be formatted using a named vector as a lookup.
+Simply ensure that the names on the formatting vector correspond to the values in the data vector.
+The advantage
-Simply ensure that the names on the vector correspond to the values in the vector.
-The advantage of using a named vector for formatting is its simplicity.
-The disadvantage is that is only works with character values.
+of using a named vector for formatting is its simplicity.
+The disadvantage is that it only works with character values.
 Here is an example of formatting using a named vector:
 ```
 v1 <- c("A", "B", "C", "B")